Provisionals:

 • Eliminates the possibility of staining due to the smooth glazed surface.

-• These are ideal for patient’s long-term wear and great to test if a new vertical dimension of occlusion was proposed.
+• These are ideal for patients’ long-term wear and are great for testing whether a new vertical dimension of occlusal contact was proposed.

 • Provide the patient with an idea of shade selection